Posted January 5, 2015

 As you plan your information or physical security programs for 2015, feel free to conduct similar research using our Cyber Threat Center.
 Free trials are available for your team.
 We’d love to help you understand the threats facing your organization so you can better mitigate the risks.

-The Cyveillance Threat Center was designed for security, risk, and compliance professionals in mind, so it has the tools your analysts need to reclaim their primary role analyzing Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far..., not collecting data.
+The Cyveillance Threat Center was designed for security, risk, and compliance professionals in mind, so it has the tools your analysts need to reclaim their primary role analyzing Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat., not collecting data.
 Find out what OSINT can tell you about a threat actor, how to determine if your business should be using an OSINT platform, and how to get a free trial of the Cyveillance Cyber Threat Center